-All tickets sold from Friday 11 December will not be physically-distanced from other audience members.
-If your ticket was purchased prior to this date, and the easing of physical distancing is problematic for you, please get in touch by email (firstname.lastname@example.org) or phone 4723 7600.
+There will be no vacant seats between bookings in seated indoor venues for all tickets sold from Friday 11 December.
+If your ticket was purchased prior to this date, and this change is problematic for you, please get in touch by email (email@example.com) or phone 4723 7600.

 It is the responsibility of every individual to help stop the spread of COVID-19.
 If you have experienced cold or flu-like symptoms in the last 14 days, have a temperature and/or been in contact with a confirmed case of COVID-19, it is our right to refuse you entry into our venue.
 The health and safety of our patrons and staff is extremely important to us.
 Please contact us before your event if any of the above applies to you.
 For more information, please click here.